titumozammel/5r-cascade-framework/README.md

 ## When demand keeps coming back

+RE-ENGINEER addresses recurring demand at its underlying system source.

-### Question
+### Core Question

 > **Why does this demand keep arising?**

-RE-ENGINEER addresses recurring demand at its underlying system source.

 It moves the organization from: